nic6911/Wavin-Sentio/README.md

 # Wavin Sentio in ESPHome

-This is an ESPHome implementation of Wavin Sentio modbus interface.
+This is a simple Esp8266 ESPHome interface for Wavin Sentio enabling you to control your heating from Home Assistant.

+## Disclaimer
+Do this at your own risk !
+You are interfacing with hardware that you can potentially damage if you do not connect things as required !
+Using the hardware and code presented here is done at you own risk.
+The hardware has been tested on Wavin AHC9000, Wavin Sentio and Nilan Comfort 300 without issues.

+## Hardware

+Hardware used here is developed by me and is a mutli-purpose ESP-01 Modbus module that was intended for Wavin AHC9000, Wavin Sentio and Nilan ventilation.
+But since it is pretty generic it will suit most modus applications.
+The hardware includes buck converter supplying the ESP-01 and Modbus module with 3.3V from anything going from 8-24V (28V absolute max rating) as 12V and 24V are usually available on these systems for powering something like this.

-Hardware used here is developed by me - contact me if you need hardware and dont want to construct it yourself.
+Contact me if you need hardware and dont want to construct it yourself.
-For details on the hardware look here: https://github.com/nic6911/Wavin-AHC-9000-mqtt
+For more details on the hardware look here: https://github.com/nic6911/Wavin-AHC-9000-mqtt

+## Software

+This is an ESPHome implementation of Wavin Sentio modbus interface - look at the example below to see how its used.
+I made an esphome component for the Sentio supporting the code below - look here: https://github.com/nic6911/esphome_components/tree/Wavin_Sentio

 ## Documentation
 Look in the documentation folder and more specifically from page 140 in "Sentio Technical-Handbook Sept 21.pdf"